RuanCxrdoso/Form/README.md

-Form created in collb with OneBitCode course.
+Form created in collab with OneBitCode course.
 The objective was create a responsive form using Bootstrap and Sass, and the final result you can see here.